ravisheth/mapsseq/README.md

 - Extract sepharose beads with a mean diameter of approximately 30μm from 1mL GE HiTrap NHS-Activated HP columns (GE Healthcare 17071601).
 The bottom of the column can be cut off directly above the filter assembly with a razor blade, and beads can be flushed out with a syringe filled with isopropanol coupled to the provide syringe adapter.
 Filter beads through a 100um cell strainer (Fisher 22-363-549) to remove any debris or aggregrated beads, and store in isopropanol at 4C.
 - Measure the concentration of bead stock with a hemacytomter, and prepare an aliquot of 10 million beads in a 1.5mL tube.
 Wash with 1mL of nuclease-free water, and gently pellet by centrifugation in a microcentrifuge.
 Repeat this wash twice for a total of three washes.
 Carefully remove all water from the aliquot.
 - Prepare a 250uL solution of 100mM borate, 0.75mg/mL streptavidin and 5% Streptavidin-Cy3 by mixing: 50uL 0.5M sodium borate, 187.5uL 1mg/mL streptavidin (NEB N7021S) and 12.5uL Streptavidin-Cy3 (Life Technologies 43-4315).
 To covalently attach the streptavidin and Cy3 label to the beads, resuspend the prepared beads in the full 250uL of the solution.
 Incubate at room temperature on a rotisserie for 1 hour.
-- Wash the beads with 1mL of wash buffer (10mM Tris-HCl pH 8.0, 1mM EDTA, 0.1% Tween 20, 100mM NaCl) and gently pellet by centrifugation in a microcentrifuge.
+- Wash the beads with 1mL of wash buffer (10mM Tris-HCl pH 8.0, 0.1% Tween 20, 100mM NaCl) and gently pellet by centrifugation in a microcentrifuge.
 Repeat this wash four times for a total of five washes.
 Incubate the beads in wash buffer at room temperature on a rotisserie for 30 minutes to fully quench any remaining reactive groups on the beads.

-##### First round primer extension of barcode oligonucleotide
+##### First round primer extension
 - Note from this point forward, all materials should be shielded from ambient light with amber tubes or foil to the greatest extent possible.
 In each well of a 96-well PCR plate, prepare a 10uL solution of 2.5uM 2bio-PC-pe1 primer and 10uM pe1 primer for each well.
-    - Specifically, prepare a 900uL containing 10uL of 250uM 2bio-PC-pe1 and 890uL nuclease free water.
+    - Specifically, prepare 900uL containing 10uL of 250uM 2bio-PC-pe1 and 890uL nuclease free water.
 Pipette 9uL of the master mix into each well of a 96 well plate.
 Add 1uL of 100uM pe1 primer.
 - Perform a stepwise cooling from 85C to 25C over 30 minutes (ramp -2C/min)
 - Add a Klenow (NEB M0210L) master mix such that each well has a final volume of 20uL containing 1x NEBuffer 2, 0.5mM dNTPs, and 2U Klenow.
     - Specifically, prepare a 1000uL master mix containing 200uL NEBuffer 2 10x, 100uL 10uM dNTPs, 40uL Klenow (5,000 units/mL) and 860uL nuclease free water.
 Add 10uL to each well and mix well.